Waking up in the middle of the night can be exhausting and even disruptive to your sleep cycle if it becomes a regular occurrence.

-For example, people who are light sleepers or wake up easily to light disturbances might want to start with noise-canceling headphones or changing their sleep environment, rather than a more intense solution like sleeping pills which often have warnings against long-term use and more severe side effects.
+For example, light sleepers and people wake up easily to light disturbances might want to start with noise-canceling headphones or changes to their sleep environment, rather than sleeping pills which have warnings against long-term use and significant side effects.

 Health conditions like sleep apnea might also contribute to difficulty sleeping.
 With sleep apnea, your breathing stops and restarts as you sleep which can prevent you from getting enough oxygen.
 This can disrupt sleep, resulting in feeling like you didn’t get enough sleep.